thundra-io/thundra-aws-workshop/content/02_configure_app/_3_trigger_app.md

 ![Application Structure](/images/_setting_up/aws_console_test.png)

-#### **Option 2**  : Using API Gateway
+#### Option 2  : Using API Gateway

 Thanks to the API gateway of SNS Lambda that we added we can invoke our function from using HTTP requests.
-Here, we will trigger the function by sending a request from the terminal by using *wget*.
+Here, we will trigger the function by sending a request from the terminal by using *curl*.

 To do this, we need to get the SNS Lambda's endpoint, in the previous section we mentioned the outputs of resources that printed to the terminal after the deployment is completed.
 Get the *value* from where *key* is *SnsWriter* which is the Sns Writer Lambda endpoint.